 - Pain that worsens while sitting, bending, twisting and lifting

 Many times, the pain caused by lumbar degenerative disc disease will last for a few days and slowly subside, but if it doesn’t, you can discuss the issue with your physician.
 You may have to undergo physical examinations as well as a CT scan or MRI in order to confirm your condition, and once you have a diagnosis, you can review possible treatment options.
 Your physician will likely recommend conservative treatments, including modifying your daily activities, applying heat or ice packs to the affected area or completing physical therapy sessions, which you can learn more about on our degenerative disc disease exercises page.

 Through these conservative methods, most people can find relief from their symptoms, but in some cases, surgery is prescribed.
 In this situation, it’s practical to choose the most effective and least invasive option available.
 Consider the minimally invasive outpatient procedures performed at Laser Spine Institute, which require shorter recovery times and have a lower risk of infection compared to traditional open spine surgeries.

-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about our facilities.
+Contact us today for a review of your MRI or CT scan, and to receive more information about our facilities.